Konstal 102N

 Konstal 102N was an electric tram built by Konstal in Chorzów between 1969 and 1970, replacing the Konstal 13N.

 History

 Konstal 102N was directly descended from the older 13N produced by Konstal between 1959 and 1969, but, unlike 13N, it was an articulated tram - basically two 13N cars connected by a pivot.
 Most of the electrical equipment remained unchanged; the body of the tram is where the most dramatic changes were visible.
 The streamlined design of 13N was replaced by a more boxy shape which made for excellent visibility - unfortunately in daytime only.
-The large windscreen was tilted is such a way that at night-time it reflected light directly into the driver's eyes making the 102N difficult to drive after dark.
+The large windscreen was tilted in such a way that at night-time it reflected light directly into the driver's eyes making the 102N difficult to drive after dark.
 This issue was ultimately to prove the downfall of the 102N, as after producing just 42 units the company decided to abandon the 102N project, and in 1970 reverted to the 13N look for the newer 102Na model.